Massachusetts Rivers Alliance is seeking a Technical Specialist!

-The Massachusetts Rivers Alliance seeks a candidate for the position of Policy Specialist.
+The Massachusetts Rivers Alliance seeks a candidate for the position of Technical Specialist.
 The position is based in Cambridge but includes some travel, primarily within Massachusetts, to participate in site visits and meetings.
 We are currently working remotely.
 Please note that this is a part-time position (~24 hours/week).

 Founded in 2007, Mass Rivers is a nonprofit conservation organization working to protect and restore rivers across the Commonwealth.
 The organization currently has 75 organizational members and is supported by a growing group of individuals, families, and foundations.
 We pursue our mission through advocacy, education, and by strengthening and connecting our member organizations.

-A successful candidate will have a strong interest in river protection and public policy, and relevant prior legal, science, policy, regulatory agency experience, or a combination of these.
-A bachelor’s degree in a relevant field plus one to three years of relevant work experience is required, but a master’s degree and/or additional work experience is preferred.
+A successful candidate will have a strong interest in river protection and relevant prior legal, science, environmental consulting, regulatory agency experience, or a combination of these.
+A bachelor’s degree in a relevant field plus two or more years of relevant work experience is required, but a master’s degree and/or additional work experience is strongly preferred.

 Responses may be directed via email to: